 - Hotel Indraprastha Pattazhy Contact: Market Junction, Pattazhy P.O., Kollam

 - Hotel Midhuna International Contact: Enathu, Kottarakara – Adoor Road

 - Park Residency Contact: Paracode, Kayamkulam Pathanapuram Highway

 - Hotel Vrindhavanam Inn Contact: Near KSRTC Bus Station, Punalur

 Where to eat

 Kottarakkara Unniyappam (small appam) is as famous as Ambalapuzha Palpayasam.
 If you start eating one, you feel like having more.
 Cooked in special taste the unniyappam comes with sprinkled sugar on it.
 The grace of Lord Ganapathi makes unniyappam as double sweet to the believers.
 It is said that unniyappam was the first offering given to the Ganapati temple which was installed by Peruthachan.
-Besides there are many restaurants nearby that offers amazing food of kerala cuisine.
+Besides, there are many restaurants nearby that offer amazing food of Kerala cuisine.

-Pallickal Devi Temple: Pallickal Devi Temple is one of the famous temple in Kollam District.
-This is one of the sub temples of Mannadi temple.
-Pallikkal Maha Devi temple has a rich history of more than thousand years.
+Pallickal Devi Temple: Pallickal Devi Temple is one of the famous temples in Kollam District.
+This is one of the sub-temples of Mannadi temple.
+Pallikkal Maha Devi temple has a rich history of more than a thousand years.
 Pallikkalamma is a mother goddess with sathvika bhavam.
 There are a number of incidents to illustrate her kindness.